 - External Lymph Nodes: In a few cats, the only site of involvement is the external lymph nodes.
 These cats may be seen because of problems such as vomiting and loss of appetite or because the owner found “lumps” (enlarged lymph nodes) on their cat.

-- Other Sites: We will occasionally see other sites such as the skin, nose, brain and spinal cord as the primary site of involvement
+- Other Sites: We will occasionally see other sites such as the skin, nose, brain, and spinal cord as the primary sites of involvement